 1. The Graduate Academy for College Teaching.
-All prospective non-native speaking teaching assistants who have passed one of the oral English proficiency tests as described in Section A. are required to participate in the Graduate Academy for College Teaching the semester before they teach.
+All prospective non-native English-speaking teaching assistants who have passed one of the oral English proficiency tests as described in Section A. are required to participate in the Graduate Academy for College Teaching the semester before they teach.
 This training program takes place before every fall and spring semester.

 2. Ongoing Campus Improvement Activities.
-All prospective teaching assistants who have not passed the screening program are not qualified to teach in the classroom.
+All prospective ITAs who have not passed the screening program are not qualified to teach in the classroom.
 These individuals are required to participate in at least one semester of language improvement activities before they are eligible to retake the EPI.
 The activities can include one or more of the following:

 a.
 Registration in ESL courses which are specifically designed for current and prospective non-native English speaking teaching assistants, e.g., ESL 504, ESL 506, and/or other courses that may be recommended in individual cases by the Department of Linguistics.

 b.
 Special tutoring programs arranged by the student or the department, with verification of an acceptable level of participation.